pbeens/Data-Analysis/FAQ.md

 3. python - How to check requirements and generate a requirements.txt file .... https://stackoverflow.com/questions/65261513/how-to-check-requirements-and-generate-a-requirements-txt-file.
 4. How to Create Requirements.txt Python? - Scaler. https://www.scaler.com/topics/how-to-create-requirements-txt-python/.

-# How can I used requirements.txt to install the necessary libraries?
+# How can I use requirements.txt to install the necessary libraries?

 To install the packages from a requirements.txt file, you can use the `pip install` command with the `-r` option.
 For example: